Helaxious/snake_cases/_posts/2022-03-27-jekyll_tutorial-1.md

 So, let's add the front matter to our newly created file, let's edit the file and add the following lines:

-But also let's add an extra parameter, called `coolness`
+But also let's add an extra parameter, called `coolness` just as an example:

 ```yaml
 ---